-These programs share a common first year curriculum.
-Students initially apply to the common first year program and subsequently apply to enter either Electronics Engineering or Computer Engineering Technology during the second year of the program.
+These programs share a common Year 1 curriculum.
+Students initially apply to the common Year 1 program and subsequently apply to enter either Electronics Engineering or Computer Engineering Technology during Year 2 of the program.
 Entry to the Computer Engineering Technology or Electronics Engineering Technology program is subject to seat availability and the department's promotion policy.

-Co-operative Education or Internship are optional components of this program.
-To obtain a Co-operative Education designation, students combine classroom study with three (3) terms of Co-op work experience.
+Co-operative education or internship are optional components of this program.
+To obtain a Co-operative Education designation, students combine classroom study with three (3) terms of co-op work experience.
 An Internship designation requires at least one (1) work term be completed satisfactorily.
 Alternating between full-time studies and full-time employment, students gain hands-on experience, marketable skills and contacts for future employment opportunities.
 Graduates of this program with a GPA of at least 5.0 may apply to the Engineering Bridge program which bridges to Computer Engineering or Electrical Engineering at the University of Victoria.
 Opportunities also exist to bridge into the final two years of engineering at Lakehead University in Thunder Bay, Ontario.

-Full-time: Two years, three months Full-time Co-op: Two years, six months Full-time Internship: Two years, three months
+- Full-time: Two years, three months Full-time co-op: Two years, six months Full-time internship: Two years, three months

-- Location: Interurban Campus - Starting: Quarter 1
+- Location: Interurban Campus

+- Starting: Quarter 1

+- Program Code(s):

-- ELEC1 First Year - ELEC2 Second Year
+- ELEC1 Year 1 ELEC2 Year 2

+- Specialization Code(s):

-COMP Computer Engineering
+- COMP Computer Engineering

-ELECT Electronics Engineering
+- ELECT Electronics Engineering